Gunby snowdrops galore

 The bulk of the common snowdrops have been at Gunby for years, especially those in and around the spring flower walk.
 Along that walk, with the shade of the old horse chestnut, beech and prunus trees, they are in their element enjoying the natural soil improvement from fallen leaves and moist but free draining ground.
 Here it is clear that over the last twenty-five years snowdrops have moved into an area where a large beech tree once stood.
 This was a fully natural movement; some may travelled via seeding, but perhaps also moved through bulb disturbance by animal activity along with mowing and raking by the garden team.

 By early December snowdrops at Gunby are often just peeping through the ground, protected by a layer of leaf litter.
 They wait their time to flower depending on how the winter progresses.
-And whilst some flowers appear during January to accompany the winter aconite, Eranthis hyemalis, the peak of flowering is usually mid-February and its at this time that we'll be hosting our ever-popular guided snowdrop walks.
+And whilst some flowers appear during January to accompany the winter aconite, Eranthis hyemalis, the peak of flowering is usually mid-February.

 Ten years ago the Gunby garden team split and replanted snowdrops in a corner of the Gunby orchard, making use of the preferred movement of the bulbs whilst they are in growth 'in the green'.
 Existing large clumps were split and handfuls of bulbs replanted in an area shaded by the pigeon house and the beech hedge.
 They now brighten this darker, cooler corner which is often a fraction later to flower than those in the south of the gardens.